 - The sing is 0 means positive infinity.

-When all bits of the exponent are zero, we will make this value as a subnormal number.
+When all bits of the exponent are zero, we will make this value a subnormal number.

-For normal floating point numbers, the hidden integer part of the mantissa is 1 and the exponent value in the memory needs to subtract the median(In float, is 127) to get the right value.
+For normal floating-point numbers, the hidden integer part of the mantissa is 1, and the exponent value in the memory needs to subtract the median(In float, is 127) to get the correct value.

 1 - 1023 = -1022.

-I found a list from Wiki displayed all boundary values of the single-precision floating point number (Float).
+I found a list from Wiki that displayed all boundary values of the single-precision floating-point number (Float).

-Float as example, the minimum value of its normal values is 2-126.
-When all bits of the mantissa are zero, the minimum value of the denormal values is 2-149, this value is much smaller.
+Float as an example.
+The minimum value of its normal values is 2-126.
+When all mantissa bits are zero, the minimum value of the denormal values is 2-149, which is much smaller.

-If you look carefully, you can find the next number of the minimum value of the normal values is the maximum value of the denormal values, they are closely linked.
-Let me see you the memory layout.
+If you look carefully, you can find the following number of the minimum value of the normal values is the maximum value of the denormal values.
+They are closely linked.
+Let me show you the memory layout.